Why I started Flex Collars?

 I am very grateful for the e-collar training, so I wanted to add my contribution to the e-collar industry.
 So I started working on design for a tactical bungee e-collar strap: a comfortable, durable, handmade in the UK, that keeps perfect receiver contact and actually feels good on the dog.

-That’s how Flex Collars was born.
+That’s how Flex Collars brand was born.
 Every strap we make saves lives.
 Every strap we make is built from the lessons Barry taught me – because no dog with a big personality should have to live on a lead, and no owner should have to live in fear.
 I hope our collars help unlock your map.

 Why Are We Different?